kubernetes-sigs/descheduler/README.md

 ## Policy, Default Evictor and Strategy plugins

-**⚠️ v1alpha1 configuration is still suported, but deprecated (and soon will be removed).
+**⚠️ v1alpha1 configuration is still supported, but deprecated (and soon will be removed).
 Please consider migrating to v1alpha2 (described bellow).
 For previous v1alpha1 documentation go to [docs/deprecated/v1alpha1.md](docs/deprecated/v1alpha1.md) ⚠️**

 The Descheduler Policy is configurable and includes default strategy plugins that can be enabled or disabled.
 It includes a common eviction configuration at the top level, as well as configuration from the Evictor plugin (Default Evictor, if not specified otherwise).
 Top-level configuration and Evictor plugin configuration are applied to all evictions.